Nupur-23/Nupur-23/README.md

 </h1>

 <h3  align = "center">
- <b>Enthusiastic fresher in data analytics with a strong foundation in statistical analysis, data manipulation, and visualization.
-Proficient in Python, Power BI, and SQL.
-Experienced in project-based data analysis and interpretation.
+ <b>Passionate entry-level data analytics professional with a robust background in statistical analysis, data manipulation, and visualization.
+Skilled in Python, Power BI, and SQL.
+Demonstrated experience in conducting project-based data analysis and interpretation.
 </b>
 </h3>